Dates: June 17 – October 11, 2020

 They are trained in advanced First Aid, and carry two-way radios in case of any emergency.

 Our Icewalks take place in Jasper National Park, the largest national park of the Canadian Rockies.
-Along with spectacular mountain views, it is one of the best places to see wild birds and animals.
+Along with spectacular mountain views, it’s one of the best places to see wild birds and animals.
 Chances are good that you will spot bears, bighorn sheep, mountain goats, elk and deer, plus many little critters such as marmots, pikas, and Columbian ground squirrels.
+Please don’t feed them!

 All tours leave promptly at the designated times.

-YOUR CONFIRMATION WILL INCLUDE COMPLETE INSTRUCTIONS TO GET TO THE CORRECT MEETING SPOT.
+YOUR CONFIRMATION WILL INCLUDE COMPLETE INSTRUCTIONS TO GET TO THE CORRECT MEETING PLACE.

 Please allow adequate travel time to the meeting area, taking into account congestion on the parkway during the peak vacation periods of July, August and early September.
 Unguided travel on the glacier is not recommended if you miss the group departure time.

 Prior to beginning we will make sure you are properly equipped for our hike.
 No technical skills are required, but there is basic equipment that can make the journey safer and more comfortable.
 We provide a simple, light crampon that will provide better traction and security for walking on the frozen surface.
 We also have boots available at no charge, which are much sturdier than tennis shoes.
 We provide hats, gloves, and rain gear for protection from the weather.
+(SORRY: DURING THE COVID-19 PANDEMIC, CLOTHING IS NOT AVAILABLE.
+BOOTS AND CRAMPONS ARE STILL AVAILABLE.)
 A brief consultation about your physical fitness will help to keep expectations clear regarding the day’s pacing and exertion level.
 Once everybody is ready, we will head up the glacier for a few hours of fun and interesting facts.

 The Ice Cubed and Icewalk in the Afternoon tours operate every day.
 The groups generally consist of 12 people, ages seven and older.
 Due to variable weather conditions and the moderate degree of physical exertion required, the tour is not appropriate for younger children, and we request that you not attempt to carry infants or toddlers in a backpack.
 There isn’t an option for early exit or departure, and other patrons will be expecting the full tour as advertised.